What Thoughtful Leader Is All About

 People are all different and they can’t be put in boxes.
 While sometimes leadership models and tests can be useful, they’re only a guide.

 You learn how to lead your team and adapt your approach, based on how your team behaves and responds to what you do.
 Being observant is one of the most critical skills of a leader.
-I only like theory when it can be put into practice.

 So How Do We Become Better Leaders?